-Identify a specific mental health service that you are interested in delivering (e.g., sexual assault and dating violence prevention, parenting skills training, stress-management, workshop on healthy relationships, counseling for adolescents with depression).
+Identify a specific mental health service that you are interested in delivering.
+It could be preventative (e.g., sexual assault and dating violence prevention program, parenting skills training, stressmanagement workshop, workshop on healthy relationships) or could be focused on healing or assisting those experiencing a problem or mental illness (e.g., counseling services for adolescents with depression, support for caregivers of children with special needs or learning differences, grief counseling for children who have lost caregivers to Covid-19).
+You may want to continue developing your understanding of the mental health condition that you discussed in your Power to the People assignment (but not required).
 This program should meet the needs of a specific client population and be accessible.

 For this assignment you will apply the model of mental health delivery systems (Gerig, p.
 284) and create a detailed proposal for your intended program.
+You can work alone or in pairs for this projectyour choice!
 This proposal will be a total of 5-7 pages.
-Include the following section headers in your proposal:
+Include the following section headers:

-- Needs assessment First, build a case based on scholarly literature and any local/national news articles for a particular mental health service need.
+- 1. Needs assessment First, build a case based on scholarly literature and any local/national news articles for a particular mental health service need.
 Describe why it is important to provide this service.
 Second, include your ideas about how to assess what these needs look like more specifically in your local community.
-As an example- if the service need is around vocational training for people who have been incarcerated, address why vocational training is needed and how could you determine what specific gaps exist in Durham (your community)/what residents need to aid in this transition as well as the specific barriers this population faces in seeking employment here.
-To assess specific gaps, you might describe how you would survey/what you would ask local people encountering this issue or people involved in supporting individuals belonging to this population.
+As an example- if the service need is around grief counseling for children, address why this service is needed and how could you determine what specific gaps exist in your community and what support the children clients need in your community.
+To assess specific gaps, you might want to discuss how other services like this exist and how you would survey/what you would ask local people encountering this issue or people involved in supporting individuals belonging to this population.
 This section of your proposal should be 1-2 pages in length. - 2.
 Mission statement- Craft a clear, concise vision for your program.
 3 sentences or less! - 3.
 Goals Detail the areas your program is attempting to show improvement (e.g., symptoms of depression, relationship satisfaction).
 Include a description of aspects of your program that would lead to this improvement.
 These can be listed in an outline format.
 You should have at least 3 goals. - 4.
 Program In a narrative format (i.e., not an outline) describe how your program would run.
 What are all of the various components and what is the timeline?
-How docounseling theories we have discussed in class influence decisions you made about your program?
+How do counseling theories we have discussed in class influence decisions you made about your program?
 This section of your proposal should be 2 pages in length. - 5.
 Leaders and Funding Discuss in narrative format your qualifications/what you contribute to this program as well as the skills/certifications/training you could seek out to enhance your contribution.
 Identify one funding source or grant you could apply forto secure the financial resources you need to deliver the program.
-Additionally, what other professionals or community organizations might you want to involve in the program?
+Additionally, what other professionals or community organizations you want to involve in the program?
 Why?
-Minimum of 1 page.

-- Environmental supports Describe the kinds of equipment and space you will need to run the program.
+- 6. Environmental supports Describe the kinds of equipment and space you will need to run the program.
 Where will it be held?
 Is it accessible?
-Minimum /2 page. - Program evaluation How will you evaluate the success of your program?
+Minimum 1/2 page. - Program evaluation How will you evaluate the success of your program?
 What will you want to ask participants about the quality?
 How will you measure your outcomes/goals?
-Minimum /2 page.
+Minimum 1/2 page.